 Also, even with the presence of a lifeguard, the ratio of swimmers to the number of safety personnel may cause some alarm.
 If there is only one lifeguard in a pool area filled with children, it is hard to ensure that everything is covered.
 Aside from drowning, children running around on wet flooring can cause slipping accidents.

 The Need to Install Fence

 Children, by nature, are curious and fearless.
 Even with stern warnings, there is a high possibility that they could go off the deep end of the pool or restricted areas.

 Safety designs for pools could include no-slip flooring for the pool and shower area.
-It is necessary to install a fence to enclose the children in their designated area.
+It is necessary to install a palisade security fencing to enclose the children in their designated area.
 If they leave this area, they could slip on the other floor surfaces.
 Fences also prevent toddlers from falling into the pool unexpectedly.

 Guidelines on Pool Fences

-For maximum safety, consider having the fence constructed on all sides of the pool.
+For maximum safety, consider having the fence from Illinois Fence Company constructed on all sides of the pool.
 The full enclosure is needed to make the fence effective.
 You can save on expenses by having the house as the fourth side, but make sure to establish boundaries between the wet and dry areas.

 It may be an added expense, but consider installing door alarms from the house to the pool and vice versa.
 This would alert you in case a child has wandered into the poor without adult supervision.